SinghNO/Assembler/README.md

-# Assembler
+# Assemble
-Implementation of two pass assembler
+Implementation of a hypothetical two pass assembler as a semester assignment